milkyway-labs/architecture/README.md

 Before diving into the technical architecture of MilkyWay, let's get comfortable with a few terms that will pop up:

-- `TIA` is native coin on Celestia
+- `TIA` is the native coin on Celestia
 - `osmoTIA` is IBC denomination for TIA sent to Osmosis blockchain
-- `stTIA` is minted tokenfactory denom.
-It increases linearly against `osmoTIA` over time.
+- `stTIA` is minted through the `tokenfactory` module on Osmosis when users stake `osmoTIA`.
+It is reward-bearing token meaning it increases linearly against `osmoTIA` over time.
 - Operators are trusted entities entrusted with the operation of the MilkyWay protocol, with each operator holding keys for all the multisigs used within the protocol.
 - Validators are established Celestia validators who receive delegations from MilkyWay protocol.